Ailene Fields: Biography

 Born Eileen Rubin in 1948 in Brooklyn, New York, she graduated with a degree in English and Greek mythology from Lehman College, New York City, in 1973.
 A self-taught potter, she next studied the human figure with Bruno Lucchesi at The New School for Social Research, New York City, in 1980.
 Lucchesi sent her to Sculpture Center, New York City to further her practical education as a sculptor.
 After mastering the figure she became adept at both stone carving and sculpting for bronze casting.
 In 1967 she married Dr. David Fields with whom she has two sons, Marc and Adam.

 Fields' first one-person exhibition was in 1987 at the Lavaggi Gallery in New York City.
 Since that time, her work has been continually exhibited in American art galleries.
 She has had solo museum exhibitions at the Bergen Museum of Art & Science, Paramus, New Jersey, and The Appleton Museum of Art, Ocala, Florida.
 Solo gallery exhibitions include CFM Gallery, NYC, NY; Roslyn Sailor Fine Arts, Margate, NJ; Broadhurst Gallery, Pinehurst, NC; Southern Vermont Art Center, Manchester, VT; Pendragon Gallery, Annapolis, MD; White Lights Gallery, Nyack, NY; Barbara Debetz Gallery, NYC, NY; Lavaggi Gallery, NYC, NY; and Six Summit Gallery in Ivoryton, CT.
 She has also been represented in well over 25 group exhibitions across the United States.
 She has taught stone carving at Sculpture Center and The Educational Alliance in NYC and is currently teaching at The Compleat Sculptor in New York City, one of the largest sculpture suppliers in the world, which she co-owns with Marc Fields.
 She is represented by CFM Gallery and Six Summit Gallery.

-Ailene is currently working on opening the Skylands Museum of Art in Lafayette, NJ.
-She hopes to open the Museum by 2022, stating "I don’t want it to be a museum where everything is sterile."
+Ailene founded the Skylands Museum of Art in Lafayette, NJ, saying "I don't want it to be a museum where everything is sterile."
+The museum opened to the public on October 21, 2023.